 I went into this wanting to create a step-by-step guide for effective keyword research.
 In researching this piece, I read 89 great, great guides and expert articles about keyword research post RankBrain.
 I've included tips and advice from the best influencers in SEO and only selected methods that lead to quick results.

-In this step-by-step guide, you will find the basics, as well as advanced techniques recommended by some of the world's leading SEO experts, including:
+In this 2d chapter of our efficient SEO guide, you will find the basics, as well as advanced techniques recommended by some of the world's leading SEO experts, including:

 The experts featured here represent a total of 1.2 million followers on Twitter!

 Alright, let's get started!

 In this SMX SlideShare, Casie Gilette provides the statistics you should have in mind before even starting your keyword research: